Zetison/e3Dss/README.md

 # Exact 3D scattering solutions
-Exact 3D scattering solutions for spherical symmetric scatterers computes the solution to scattering problems on multilayered spherical (elastic) shells impinged by a plane wave or a wave due to a point source.
+Exact 3D scattering solutions for spherical symmetric scatterers computes the solution to scattering problems on multilayered spherical (elastic or fluid) shells impinged by a plane wave or a wave due to a point source.
 The code is written in MATLAB and may for that reason be improved compuationally.

 ## Boundary conditions
 The following boundary conditions can be used for the innermost layer:
 - 'IBC' (Impedance Boundary Condition) simulates a impedance boundary condition (Robin boundary condition)
 - 'SHBC' (Sound Hard Boundary Condition) simulates a rigid boundary
-- 'SSBC' (Sound Soft Boundary Condition) simulates the innermost layer having p=0
+- 'SSBC' (Sound Soft Boundary Condition) simulates the innermost layer having zero pressure
 - 'NNBC' (Neumann-Neumann boundary condition) simulates full acoustic structure interaction

 ## Loads (Incident wave type)
-The following loads can be used for the outermost layer
+The following loads can be used
 - 'planeWave' simulates a plane incident wave
 - 'pointCharge' simulates an incident wave from a point charge (the location of the point source is given by options.d_vec*options.r_s)
 - 'mechExcitation' simulates a point force mechanical excitation at options.d_vec*options.r_s with amplitude P_inc (options.r_s must be at layer{m}.R_i for a given layer m)